Gamma Knife (song): Composition

 "Gamma Knife" is a fast-paced rock song described by Uncut as having "hard-charging guitars, liberal use of effects pedals and a thrillingly frantic finale."
 The song alternates between and time.
 Guitarist Joey Walker has said it and "Robot Stop" were the first time the band had used odd time signatures "in a way that was at the core of what the album felt like, or was a thing that we were building the album around."

 The song contains a drum solo in time.
 Frontman Stu Mackenzie recounted drummer Michael Cavanagh's hesitancy to play the solo: "[He] is a brilliant drummer, but he's very modest.
 He's not an ego drummer who wants to do a big solo. [...]
 I think when this song came around, it's got that kind of like — maybe 11/8 or a bar of six and a bar of five in a row? — so, I think he had this thing where this guitar thing was happening where he could do like a drum solo or drum break that wasn't really self-indulgent.
 It took a bit of convincing, which I guess is a testament to his low ego."

 Critical reception

 "Gamma Knife" has received positive reception and is considered a highlight among the band's discography.
 Consequence named it one of the band's best, saying "It's a major reason for why many fans consider Nonagon Infinity to be King Gizzard's best record.
 With its feisty momentum, trippy timbres, and raucous yet welcoming vocals, Gamma Knife strikes a fine balance between catchy accessibility and uninhibited trickiness.
 The multilayered multicultural breakdown near the end is downright hypnotic, too, bolstering the track as a classic not only for the band but for psychedelic garage rock as a whole."

 The song landed at 61 on Triple J's Hottest 100 list of 2016.
 It was also shortlisted for Song of the Year at the APRA Music Awards of 2017.

+In a 2017 interview with Triple J, director Edgar Wright named the track as his "standout" favourite from Nonagon Infinity, saying that he wanted to create a sequel to Baby Driver just to use the song in a car chase.